TapwaveZodiac/novelaiUKB/docs/Glossary.md

 ## Noise

+*Image Generation*

-*Image Generation* Noise is the base for all Stable Diffusion images (hence the name of diffusion).
+Noise is the base for all Stable Diffusion images (hence the "diffusion" part).
 The noise pattern is refined into an image after every step.

 As a parameter, Noise *adds* noise to the existing image in order to allow for greater deviation from the base.

+## Noise Schedule

+*Image Generation*

+The algorithm that generates the base noise used by a generation.
+Different schedules lead to different image "textures", with some being smoother and others more "gritty" or rough.

 ## Nucleus Sampling (Top-P)

 *AI, Sampling*

-Sampling which selects a set of tokens, based on the percentile chance of them appearing.
+Sampling which selects a set of tokens, based on thir probability percentage.
 Starting from the most likely, it adds up probabilities until it hits its setting.
 Sampling then ends.

 ## Order of Insertion